Former Railwayman and Machinist Appeals to Ex-Colleagues to Help Investigation

 I just hope my ex-workmates can help my legal team to investigate where I was exposed to asbestos dust, so as I can get the answers I need.”

-Isobel Lovett, an industrial disease expert at Hodge Jones & Allen LLP in London is representing Peter said: “Pulmonary fibrosis can be a severely debilitating illness and can be caused by significant exposure to asbestos dust.
+Isobel Lovett, an asbestos and mesothelioma compensation expert at Hodge Jones & Allen in London is representing Peter said: “Pulmonary fibrosis can be a severely debilitating illness and can be caused by significant exposure to asbestos dust.
 Unfortunately, it would appear that Peter worked in environments where he was regularly exposed to asbestos and other dust.

 Sadly, many employers did not do enough to manage the risks of exposure to asbestos and other dusts, in spite of knowing how dangerous that was for workers.
 It is only right that people such as Peter, affected by exposure to asbestos and other dusts through no fault of their own, are entitled to seek justice from their former employers.